2024 Tampa Bay Buccaneers season: Week 7: vs. Baltimore Ravens

+Returning home to Tampa for the first time since Hurricane Milton's landfall, the Buccaneers played the Baltimore Ravens.
 On the opening drive, Mike Evans caught a 25-yard touchdown pass from Baker Mayfield.
 As a result, Evans became the 11th player in NFL history with 100 career touchdown receptions.
 Evans, however, left the game early in the second quarter with a hamstring injury.
 Ravens quarterback Lamar Jackson threw five touchdown passes, as the Ravens defeated the Buccaneers 41–31.
 Down by 10 points in the final minute, wide receiver Chris Godwin was lost for the season, after suffering a dislocated ankle.